amanzanares410/DS4002-Project1/README.md

 * Sentiment of Both.png
 * Side-by-side sentiment analysis.png

-Additionally, any tabular data outputted was consolidated into Sentiment Breakfowns.xlsx, and the final data sets after all preprocessing and sentiment analysis are called amazon_final.csv and fashion_nova_final.csv.
+Additionally, any tabular data outputted was consolidated into Sentiment Breakdowns.xlsx, and the final data sets after all preprocessing and sentiment analysis are called amazon_final.csv and fashion_nova_final.csv.

 ### SCRIPTS
 * exploratory.ipynb: the Python notebook used in exploratory data analysis to briefly describe the data sets